|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Pour the Cognac and amaretto into an Irish coffee glass.
+Pour the cognac and amaretto into an Irish coffee glass.

 Fill with hot coffee.

 Top with whipped cream and garnish with shaved almonds.
+Serve and enjoy.

-- Though Cognac is recommended, any style of brandy will make a fine café amore.
+- Though cognac is recommended, any style of brandy will make a fine café amore.
 You can even save a little money and pour a mid-range brandy because the drink's flavors are so strong that you won't notice the difference.

 - This drink will be best with the richest, darkest cup of coffee you have the capability to brew.
-You'll see a drastic improvement when you skip the drip brewer and choose alternative brewing methods like a French press or pour over brewer.
+You'll see a drastic improvement when you skip the drip brewer and choose alternative brewing methods like a French press or pour-over brewer.

 - If you want to get crafty in the bar, make your own amaretto.
 The easiest homemade amaretto recipe is made with white and brown sugars, vodka, and almond and vanilla extracts.
 It can be ready within one hour, so it's a great last-minute project.

-- Typically, the café amore uses equal parts (1 ounce each) of the two liquors, while the French connection coffee has 1 1/2 ounces Cognac and 1/2 ounce amaretto.
+- Typically, the café amore uses equal parts (1 ounce each) of the two liquors, while the French connection coffee has 1 1/2 ounces cognac and 1/2 ounce amaretto.

 - It's also a delightful drink when made with iced coffee.
 Try it with coffee-flavored ice cubes so it doesn't get diluted with water.
 To make them, simply freeze fresh-brewed coffee in your ice cube tray.
 You could also combine coffee and Irish cream in the cubes.

 - Also on the cooler side, you can skip the coffee and make a French Connection No. 1 cocktail.
-It combines Cognac and amaretto over ice in an old-fashioned glass.
+It combines cognac and amaretto over ice in an old-fashioned glass.

 - Switching from brandy to rum creates a delicious cocktail called the café Caribbean.